Anti Phishing Training

 • It makes the training session more enjoyable.

 Studies show that higher interactivity in content increases recognition and memory recall of the interactive content.
 It helps participants remember the content long after the training session.
+This is especially critical for recognizing AI-generated phishing and deepfake attacks, where employees must actively question seemingly authentic communications rather than passively accepting them.

 Include tailored examples